Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Background and Problem Setting

 \subsection{Function Spaces and Norms}

 ~

-To begin with, we denote by $\mL^2(\R^3)$ the space of real-valued square integrable functions of three variables, and we denote by $\mH^1(\R^3)$ the closed subspace of $\mL^2(\R^3)$ consisting of functions that additionally possess square integrable first derivatives.
+To begin with, we denote by $\mL^2(\R^3)$ the space of (equivalence classes of) real-valued square integrable functions of three variables, and we denote by $\mH^1(\R^3)$ the subspace of $\mL^2(\R^3)$ consisting of functions that additionally possess square integrable first derivatives.
 Both spaces are equipped with their usual inner products.
 Following the convention in the quantum chemical literature, we will frequently refer to $\mL^2(\R^3)$ and $\mH^1(\R^3)$ as infinite-dimensional \emph{single particle} spaces.

 Next, we define the tensor space

 which is equipped with an inner product that is constructed by defining first for all elementary tensors $ \mathcal{f}, \mathcal{g} \in \mathcal{L}^2$ with $\mathcal{f}= \otimes_{j=1}^N \mathcal{f}_j$ and $\mathcal{g}= \otimes_{j=1}^N \mathcal{g}_j$